 Fiduciary funds include trust and agency funds that are used to account for assets held by the Township in a trustee capacity.
 Fiduciary funds of the Township include two pension trust funds, a private purpose trust fund and the tax office.
-Pension trust funds are reported using economic resources measurement focus and the accrual basis of accounting which is the same as proprietary funds.
+Pension trust funds and the private purpose trust fund are reported using economic resources measurement focus and the accrual basis of accounting which is the same as proprietary funds.
 The tax office is an Agency Fund.
 Agency Funds are custodial in nature and do not involve measurement of results of operations or equity, since the assets are due to individuals or entities at some future time.